bzed/whisper-to-graphite/README.md

     	Number of maximum points per second to send (0 means rate limiter is disabled) -protocol string
-    	Protocol to use to transfer graphite data (tcp/udp/nop) (default "tcp") -workers int
+    	Protocol to use to transfer graphite data (tcp/udp/nop) (default "tcp") -retries int
+    	How many connection retries worker will make before failure.
+It is progressive and each next pause will be equal to 'retry * 1s' (default 3)
+  -to int
+    	Ending timestamp to dump data up to (default 2147483647) -workers int
     	Workers to run in parallel (default 5)
 ```

 Assuming you don't want to use this as testcase for your IO subsystem,